DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     Sets up the prefix part of the record name, referred to here as the "device" part.
 This function must be called before creating any records.
     Note that
-    only this function need be used, the three other functions below are entirely optional.
+    only this function need be used, function below is entirely optional.

 ..  function:: UnsetDevice()